gamesbook/protograf/docs/source/core_shapes.rst

         )

       As in Example 1, the *points* are used to construct the outline of the "house" shape.

-Other properties:
+      Other properties include:

+      - *x* and *y* are used to provide offsets for the start; in this case ``1`` is added to the start of the y-position, and for each value thereafter
-      - the centre is *defined* to be at x-position ``2`` cm and y-position ``1`` cm
+0      - the centre is *defined* to be at x-position ``2`` cm and y-position
+        ``1`` cm
       - *cross* - sets the length of each of the two lines that cross at the centre to be ``0.5`` cm